 Drive units may be installed in numerous configurations.
 However, the resulting steering action when drive unit extends from Center position is to either steer the vessel to Port or STBD.
 The Control Unit must know which way it is installed so it may steer correctly.
 When the Drive Unit is installed to turn to PORT when it extends, wire Drive Unit to Control Unit (Shown in Fig 3.1 PORT EXTENSION).
-When Drive Unit is installed to turn to STBD when extended, install as shown in Fig. 3.1 STBD EXTENSION.
+When Drive Unit is installed to turn to STBD when extended, install as shown in Fig.

-Set the YAW Control to Full CW and AUTO TRIM to OFF.
+Place the selector switch in Pilot position, YAW Full C.W.
 Make sure the shipping cord leads straight from the outer housing through the end fitting and back to the housing with no twists.
 If not correct, rotate ram until you get a straight lead.

-Misalignment will effect correct Center Helm positioning.
+Misalignment will affect correct Center Helm positioning.

 When correct push Power On.
-The Drive Unit should extend 9.5" to 10" of stainless steel ram exposed.
+The Drive Unit should extend 9.5" to 10" (SDU Drive Units should extend approximately 7.0" to 7.5") of stainless steel ram exposed.
 This is the correct Center Helm position.
 Shut OFF the Power and use the extended Drive Unit in subsequent installation steps.